Say Something (Timbaland song): Background and composition

 "Say Something" was written by Timothy Mosley, Jerome Harmon, Aubrey Graham, Timothy Clayton and John Maultsby.
 The production of the song was helmed by Mosley under his stage-name Timbaland and by Harmon under his stage-name Jroc; the latter is credited as the co-producer.
 The pairing of Timbaland and Drake came about through a discussion between Mosley and Jay-Z. In an interview with Shaheem Reed of MTV News, Mosley quoted him saying "'Yo, man, you gonna wanna get in the studio with this guy named Drake.
 I'm telling you.
 He's the next cat.'"
 Mosley, Graham, and Harmon have collaborated on "Off That", featured on Jay-Z's eleventh studio album The Blueprint 3 (2009).
-Timbaland stated that he was attracted to Drake because of his tone, saying "His tone is ridiculous right now.
+Timbaland stated that he was impressed by Drake because of his tone, saying "His tone is ridiculous right now.
 I love his tone."

 Mosley created the music behind the song and presented it to Drake for his approval.
 He told the Canadian rapper how it would be tailored to his type of music, but expressed his certainty with how it would sound.
 In a different interview with Reed for the same publication, Drake explained: "So he sent me the beat.
 I loved the beat.
 It had that spark to it.
 That emotion.
 It moved."
 Graham also explained that he came up with the song's concept of "how awkward it is seeing a girl that I used to talk to."
 He further stated: " It's almost like they see me, and they don't know what to say anymore.
 They may have treated me a way in the past, and it's like, 'Damn.
 I shouldn't have done that.'
 It's so many things running through my head.
 'How do I approach this person now?'".
 He later expressed his satisfaction with record, stating: " It's an interesting concept.
 I'm glad that record is picking up.
 It was slow at first, but it's a feel-good record."

 After Graham wrote to the music, he replied to Mosley, asking for his approval of the lyrics: "'I wanna make sure you like this hook.
 Because the way I'm rapping to it, I feel like it was my record.
 I had to realize this was not my record; this is a feature you want me to be on."
 He told him afterwards that it was Graham's record, giving his blessing for the rapper taking over the song.
 Chris Godbey recorded and mixed the song at No Excuses Studios in Santa Monica, California with Matt Bang serving as the assistant engineer.
 "Say Something" is an electro-rap song that runs for 4 minutes and 1 second and is built upon a synthesized beat.
 Shaheem Reed of MTV described the beat as "buoyant" and the song to be "built for the party".
 Lyrically, it is about a famous man who makes plenty of money, but neglects to spend enough quality time with his girl.